hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 4. Edit and update the /root/overcloud-config.json and add the JSON snippet(obtained from [Generate Config](#generate-config).
 Refer to the example below.<**TO ADD THE SAMPLE FILE**> Ensure the JSON file format is intact.

-5. Apply the configuration
+5. Apply the configuration.

         source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

-6. Launch install script to update the Overcloud
+6. Launch install script to update the Overcloud.

 	    /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --skip-install-seed --skip-install-undercloud
-7. Update the section.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>